Skip to main content

 If you want to combine your pancake with healthy fruit, crisp apples are a great choice.
 Apples are 85 percent water, yet they have readily available carbohydrates that promptly give you energy.

 The high content of fiber makes the apple particularly beneficial for healthy intestinal flora.
-It also contains vitamin and folic acid – although the content varies depending on the variety.
+It also contains vitamins and folic acid – although the content varies depending on the variety.
 In addition, apples contain the following minerals:

 • potassium